You love your spouse. You hate their dirty socks on the bathroom floor and their random schtuff on the kitchen counter.

 Your spouse is exactly the same.

 So try this: “Honey, I need your advice… I’m going through some of my old clothes and I’m not sure what I should keep and donate.
-Could you tell me what you think?”
+Could you tell me what you think looks good on me?”

-I guarantee your partner, given this express invitation to share their wisdom, will be too tempted to say no. And as they help you declutter, you’re giving them a chance to participate–in a very nonthreatening way–in the decluttering process.
+I guarantee your partner–given this express and probably rare invitation to dispense their wisdom–will be too tempted to say no. And as they help you declutter, you’re giving them a chance to participate–in a very nonthreatening way–in the decluttering process.
 Decluttering compliance ninja trick achieved!